ska-telescope/ska-pst-lmc/docs/src/api/beam/index.rst

 ==========================
-BEAM.MGMT TANGO Component
+BEAM.MGMT Tango Component
 ==========================

-The Beam (BEAM) MGMT TANGO Component is a logical TANGO component that is used to manage the separate TANGO components that manage the separate processes that make up the PST.LMC system.
+The Beam (BEAM) MGMT Tango Component is a logical Tango component that is used to manage the separate Tango components that manage the separate processes that make up the PST.LMC system.